 - Moderate alcohol consumption.
 Drinking too much alcohol can cause reflux symptoms in some people.

 - Reduce or eliminate spicy foods and fried foods

-By practicing healthy drinking habits as a part of your overall plan for managing GERD, you can reduce your reflux symptoms and improve your quality of life.
+By practicing healthy drinking habits as a part of your overall plan for managing GERD, and taking note of how your individual symptoms respond to specific foods and drinks, you can reduce your reflux symptoms and improve your quality of life.